danfmaia/CodeQuery-API/readme.md

 # AutocoderGPT API

-**AutocoderGPT API** is a Flask-based API specifically designed to serve the **AutocoderGPT** agent, a custom agent available in the GPT Store.
-This API allows AI agents, like **AutocoderGPT**, to query a project's file structure and retrieve file contents programmatically.
+**AutocoderGPT API** is a Flask-based API specifically designed to serve the [AutocoderGPT agent](https://chatgpt.com/g/g-p6iZtgfWt-autocodergpt), a custom agent available in the GPT Store.
+This API allows this or similar agents to query a project's file structure and retrieve file contents programmatically.
 It is built to help developers explore and interact with a project's directory structure efficiently, while adhering to ignore patterns specified in `.agentignore`.

-**Curious Fact**: During its development, the **AutocoderGPT API** was an integral part of its own creation process, being used to query and analyze its own files while the project evolved.
+🤖 **Curious Fact**: During its development, the **AutocoderGPT API** was an integral part of its own creation process, being used to query and analyze its own files while the project evolved.
 This unique feedback loop made it a participant in its own development stages!

 ---